“Dearly beloved,

 Rock Me Baby

-At No.2, on the “The Top 50 U.K. Albums Chart” on my 1st Birthday, is David Cassidy with “Rock Me Baby”.
+At No.2, on the “The Top 50 U.K. Albums Chart”the week of my 1st Birthday, is David Cassidy with “Rock Me Baby”.

 For 22 year old David,..